cockroachdb/docs/v23.1/architecture/transaction-layer.md

 - A transaction that writes to this range and commits with a future time commit timestamp needs to wait until the HLC advances past its commit timestamp.
 This process is known as _"commit-wait"_.
 Essentially, the HLC waits until it advances past the future timestamp on its own, or it advances due to updates from other timestamps.
 - A transaction that reads a future-time write to this range can have its commit timestamp bumped into the future as well, if the write falls in the read's uncertainty window (this is dictated by the [maximum clock offset](#max-clock-offset-enforcement) configured for the cluster).
 Such transactions (a.k.a. "conflicting readers") may also need to commit-wait.

-As a result of the above properties, all replicas in a non-blocking range are expected to be able to serve transactionally-consistent reads at the present.
+As a result of the above properties, all replicas in a non-blocking range are expected to be able to serve transactionally consistent reads at the present.
 This means that all follower replicas in a non-blocking range (which includes all [non-voting replicas](replication-layer.html#non-voting-replicas)) implicitly behave as "consistent read replicas", which are exactly what they sound like: read-only replicas that always have a consistent view of the range's current state.

 ## Technical interactions with other layers

 ### Transaction and SQL layer

-The transaction layer receives KV operations from `planNodes` executed in the SQL layer.
+The transaction layer receives KV requests from `planNodes` executed in the SQL layer.

 ### Transaction and distribution layer